Jwdaniel34/StockUp/README.md

 # StockUp

-Showing how to track your dividends income through a dividends tracker dashboard ultilzing django and a few frameworks to apply the multiple dashboard applications
+Showing how to track your dividends income through a dividends tracker dashboard ultilzing Django and a few frameworks to apply the multiple dashboard applications